-The Three Musketeers (Chloe, Tychon, and Daxton) also had hot chocolate mustaches, but they weren’t nearly as epic.
+The Three Musketeers (my middle daughter and two of my nephews) also had hot chocolate mustaches, but they weren’t nearly as epic.
 They could’ve done much better.

-My niece Estee wins the prize for cleanest face after drinking Princess Hot Chocolate and also for having the prettiest brown eyes.
+My niece wins the prize for the cleanest face after drinking Princess Hot Chocolate and also for having the prettiest brown eyes.

-Sophia was really cold.
+My youngest daughter was really cold.
 I gasped when I pulled this picture up to edit yesterday.
-I freaking love it–it’s my new favorite photo of her.
-See, aren’t you glad I’m doing all these Epic Vacation posts so that I can find hidden gems like this one?
+I freaking love it—it’s my new favorite photo of her.

 After we finally got too cold, we went in for breakfast.
 But we still got to enjoy all the beautiful views of the Fjord.

 Later we pulled into Juneau, where we all left the ship.
-Joel and I had hoped to take the girls on a whale watch like the one we experienced when we were in Juneau before, but it was just too darn cold.
+My husband and I had hoped to take the girls on a whale watch like the one we experienced when we were in Juneau before, but it was just too darn cold.